babycat-io/babycat/docs/source/api/python/index.rst

 Classes
 -------
 - :doc:`Waveform/index`: Handles decoding audio into a 32-bit floating point waveform.
-- :doc:`WaveformNamedResult/index`: A wrapper class that holds either a :doc:`WaveformNamedResult/index`.
+- :doc:`WaveformNamedResult/index`: A wrapper class that holds either a :doc:`Waveform/index` or a Python exception.
+- :doc:`NumPyNamedResult/index`: A wrapper class that holds either a NumPy array or a Python exception.